PowerDNS/pdns/pdns/recursordist/docs/metrics.rst

 ^^^^^^^^
 number of CPU milliseconds spent in 'system' mode

-tastqueue-pushed
+taskqueue-pushed
 ^^^^^^^^^^^^^^^^
 .. versionadded:: 4.5.0

 number of tasks pushed to the taskqueue

-tastqueue-expired
+taskqueue-expired
 ^^^^^^^^^^^^^^^^
 .. versionadded:: 4.5.0

 number of tasks expired before they could be run

-tastqueue-size
+taskqueue-size
 ^^^^^^^^^^^^^^
 .. versionadded:: 4.5.0

-number of tasks currenlty in the taskqueues
+number of tasks currently in the taskqueues

 tcp-client-overflow
 ^^^^^^^^^^^^^^^^^^^